thekernelkiller/viveks-studio/src/content/cards/04-notion.md

 ---
 type: link
 title: "My Notion Page"
-description: "Curated menu of my thoughts, observations, opinions and more.
+description: "A curated database of my thoughts, observations, opinions and more.
 As seen on Instagram + some occasional exclusives."
 backgroundColor: "#ededed"
 textColor: "#2e2e2e"
 borderColor: "#9c9c9c"